thindil/steamsky/bin/doc/MODDING.md

   tool to break) required for that level of skill.
 Thus values level="50" and quality="5" means if skill is at level 50 or below use tools with quality 5 or less.
-* The maximum length of the name of the skill is 64 characters.
+* The maximum length of the name of the skill is 64 characters and for the skill's description it is 512 characters.

 ### Changing an existing skill
 * If editing *game.dat* file: just change the selected value of the skill/s.